imsks/Forkify/README.md

 # Forkify
- A web app that fetches various recipes from an API.
+A web app that fetches various recipes from an API build using JavaScript